-I’m living in New York City.
-For work, I’ve mostly developed software, having worked for Adobe on the Flash Platform from 2010–2012, and for Google briefly on their API console from 2012–2013, until I decided to follow someone, taking me away from the Bay Area.
+I'm living in New York City.
+For work, I've mostly developed software, having worked for Adobe on the Flash Platform from 2010-2012, and for Google briefly on their API console from 2012-2013, until I decided to follow someone, taking me away from the Bay Area.
 After that I was the second employee Looksee, which made the fun, but ill-fated Sup app.
-I later joined Reonomy as a Series B employee in 2015, where I was an engineer for about a year before getting promoted to a Lead, where I’ve been managing more.
+I later joined Reonomy as a Series B employee in 2015, where I was an engineer for about a year before getting promoted to a Lead, where I've been managing more.
 I did almost the same path at ClassPass (IC then promoted to manage, about a year).
 I was in the first 10 engineers at Lyft's NYC office, then I was first hire at Ramp.

 You can find my paper resume hosted on GitHub.
 It's pretty reductive in order to fit on one page; if you'd like to know more about my Engineering experience/outlook/ideas, you'll probably do better clicking the Engineering page, or finding blog posts with that tag.